-So today, to get you thinking, I am presenting an excerpt from the December 2009 issue of Ceramics Monthly in which several potters included in the 2009 Strictly Functional Pottery National (an annual juried exhibition of fantabulous pottery) discuss what functional pottery means to them and the qualities necessary to make their utilitarian work successful. - Jennifer Poellot Harnetty, editor.
+So today, to get you thinking, I am presenting an excerpt from the Ceramics Monthly archive, in which several potters included in the 2009 Strictly Functional Pottery National (an annual juried exhibition of fantabulous pottery) discuss what functional pottery means to them and the qualities necessary to make their utilitarian work successful. - Jennifer Poellot Harnetty, editor

 The egg tray idea actually began as a mancala board.
 Mancala is a game using seeds or stones, dropped into round divots, five or six on each player's side, with a larger, collection divot on each end.
 I had some finished boards around the studio at potluck time, and immediately recognized how well deviled eggs would nestle into the depressions.
 I enjoy specifity of function, and the celebratory feel of an elaborate serving piece.
 And I enjoy eggs.

 Since eggs can be quite slippery, and prone to rolling, an egg tray needs depressions, somewhere for the eggs to sink in just a bit.
 Without this, the function of the egg tray becomes entertainment rather than food containment as the decked-out eggs slide into someone's dressed up lap.

 I see the pieces I make as characters in an epic narrative, existing on many levels.
 I want to give the user a vivid backstory, to bring the user up to date with the life of a piece thus far.
 After the piece leaves my world, it has a life of its own, continuing forward in the narrative, perhaps even finding a new career later in life.